 How Do I Prove a Personal Injury in a Claim?

 - Duty of Care: The duty of care refers to an individual’s innate or established duty to act responsibly toward other people.
+A personal injury lawyer must prove that the party owed the victim a duty of care.
 For example, a driver of a motor vehicle has a duty of care to protect other drivers by abiding by traffic laws, while a doctor has a duty of care to protect patients.

-- Violation of Duty of Care: A person may be found liable for an accident if they somehow failed to uphold their duty of care.
+- Violation of Duty of Care: A person may be found liable for an accident if they somehow failed to uphold their duty of care for the victim.

 - Causation: Charlottesville, VA injury lawyers must be able to prove that the accident was the direct result of the person’s negligent behavior.